alexnm/house-moldovan-blog/src/posts/spotlights/jordan.md

 You can visit Petra and Wadi Rum all year round, but you should avoid summers, as it is extremely hot.
 Also, the winter months can be rainy, cold and windy.
 The recommended months for visiting are March-May and September-November.

-Jordan is an arab country and the vast majority of the population are muslims.
-There are no strict dress codes, but you should nevertheless dress modestly.
+Jordan is an Arab country and the vast majority of the population are muslims.
+There are no strict dress codes, but you should still dress modestly.
 Long pants and covered shoulders are the best way to avoid problems and also sunburns.
 The desert can be deceiving because of the strong winds, but you get a nice tan after a few hours in the open, so bring your sunscreen.

 Also check the weather forecast before going to Petra.
 Everyone expects a desert location to be hot, but city is high in the mountains and we actually had 4°C when we arrived, while the temperature in Aqaba was 25°C+.
 So bring warm clothes if you are visiting in late February as we did.